Global and Regional Multistakeholder Institutions (GREMLIN)

 The evolution of global governance mechanisms reveals a number of responses from both state-based and new forms of actors.
 On the one hand, non-state actors (stakeholders) claim that they should be involved in global governance structures to provide legitimate and effective management of global public goods, and on the other hand, traditional governance mechanisms (states) claim to be more effective and efficient in representing their citizens' interests.
 Multistakeholderism, an emergent element of the discourse surrounding global governance institutions, attempts to bridge the gap between these old and new forms of actors, namely private interests, state actors and (transnational) civil society.

-The GREMLIN project on the contribution of 'regional' multistakeholder mechanisms in improving global governance (GREMLIN: Global and REgional MuLtistakeholder INstitutions) proposes to compare two different policy areas in the broad field of global public goods provision where multistakeholderism has become a defining norm: trade and internet governance.
+The GREMLIN project on understanding the impact of multistakeholderism on global and regional governance (GREMLIN: Global and REgional MuLtistakeholder INstitutions) proposes to compare two different policy areas in the broad field of global public goods provision where multistakeholderism has become a defining norm: trade and internet governance.

 In the initial phase of the project, a joint theoretical framework will be established.
 The investigation will focus on questions of effectiveness and legitimacy of a multistakeholder process, as well as the interplay between regional and global processes, asking ‘under which conditions does multistakeholderism improve the outcome of regional and global policy processes?’
 The purpose is to develop an analytical framework that will ‘unpack’ the contested and vague application of multistakeholderism in both theoretical debates and practical application.